SSI Qualifications: Eligibility for Supplemental Security Income

 - Necessary health aids; e.g., wheelchair or prosthetic device.

 - Irrevocable life insurance policies with a face value of $1,500 or less.

-- Your car (usually), regardless of value; additional vehicles may be counted.
+- Your car (usually), regardless of value; the equity value of additional vehicles may be counted.

 - Non-business property, up to a reasonable value, needed for financial support.

 - Burial plots for you and for family members.